stri7ker/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+  Token is a unique identifier so we can have different users operating on data seperately.

 - [ ] What steps can you take in your web apps to keep your data secure?

+  Don't store passwords.
+Use tokens that have authentication behind them that are a hash of the password but never the password.

 - [ ] Describe how web servers work.

+  Web servers are a centralized computer that 'serves' the files that compile to a website.
+So a user requests information from a remote server, it then serves that data, the user then compiles it into a website.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+  POST - create new entries into database
+  Get - retrieve info from database
+  Put - updates existing entries with new data delete - deletes an entry in database

 ## Project Set Up